imazen/slimresponse/readme.md

 ## How to use

-ResponsivePresets extends the presets that are available with ImageResizer. **With a simple dot-notation, you can enable screen resolution aware dynamic resizing for some or all your images.**
+ResponsivePresets extends the presets that are available with ImageResizer. **With a simple dot-notation, you can enable screen resolution aware dynamic resizing for some - or all - of your images.**

 ### 1. Enable ResponsivePresets plugin